dashpilot/single-file-components-for-alpinejs/README.md

 Inspired by the way Svelte compiles your single file components into browser-friendly javascript, I created a simple compiler for Alpinejs.
 You write your code in single-file-component-style, and the build script compiles it to browser-friendly javascript, html and css.
 It also features **live-reload**, so every time you save changes to a single file component, the build script compiles your code and runs it.
 Although this is a basic POC, in its current form it does help you to better organize your code.

+## Tailwind CSS integrated

+Because Alpine.js and Tailwind go so well together, I've also integrated Tailwind into the build process: every time you save a file in the `src` directory, Tailwind automatically scans your components to see which classes you've used.
+It then rebuilds the tailwind.css file in the `dist` folder.

+If you don't want to use Tailwind, just remove the following part from package.json:

+`&& npx tailwindcss -i ./src/tailwind.css -o ./dist/tailwind.css`

 ## How to install?

 1.  run `npx degit https://github.com/dashpilot/single-file-components-for-alpinejs`